LisavetaTsyulia/trade-enrichment/README.md

 - Scaling and parallel processing scenarios, that is useful for big files: https://docs.spring.io/spring-batch/reference/scalability.html
 - other useful things like monitoring and metrics, logging Processing and Failures

+## Products handling
+First implementation is read products from csv file and put them to Map, cause we'll mostly need getting product_name(value) by product_id(value).
+This implementation for 100K products was taking to initialize 504 milliseconds

+But when running the products in prod env, there might be required some product inserts and updates, so here we could use either some admin endpoint to affect our products Map.
+But another case could be store data in some DB to avoid restarts.

 # How to run

+## Run jar file

+- download the project
+- run ``mvn clean install``
+- ``java -jar </path/to/the/application>/target/trade-enrichment-service-0.0.1-SNAPSHOT.jar``
+Where </path/to/the/application> is the path to the cloned repository.

 ## Send request